walles/headsetharry/README.md

 Events can be:
 * Incoming SMS
 * Incoming MMS
+* Incoming e-mail
 * Wireless network connected / disconnected
 * ...

-One core concept is that Headset Harry will try to be smart about what language should be used for what events.
+One core concept is that Headset Harry tries to be smart about what language should be used for what events.

-Headset Harry will support all the languages you have TTS support for.
+Headset Harry supports all the languages you have TTS support for.

 # Building
 Before building the project you need to add an `app/fabric.properties`